The new location for the South Philadelphia Race & Sportsbook is still up in the air.

-If the move is a go and pari-mutuel wagering continues at the new location, Parx could then request sports betting at the new site.
+If the move is a go and pari-mutuel wagering continues at the new location, Parx could then request PA Sportsbooks at the new site.
 Parx has sportsbook locations at its home base in Bensalem, Pennsylvania, and at Freehold Raceway in Freehold, New Jersey.

 The Pennsylvania Horse Racing Commission is set to meet on the matter at its next board meeting on Feb.
 23.

 The suggested move is opposed by both the Packer Park Civic Association, a homeowner’s association leader in South Philadelphia, as well as the city.